karanveersp/CommandStoreFs/README.md

 The command to install the tool can be found on the [NuGet page](https://www.nuget.org/packages/dotnet-cmdref/).

-The tool can be invoked with the `cmdref` command.
+The tool can be invoked with `cmdref`.

 ---

 ## Usage

-When invokded, the tool offers a list of actions from which the user can choose.
+The tool displays a list of actions.

 ```
 Create